andlju/rabbit-demo/doc/talking-points.md

 Other TTL uses
 --------------
-Use as a timer service
+Use as a scheduling	service

 Error handling